lumiru/dev-dockerstack/dockers/base/README.md

-Base Docker Image by NikoWoot.
+Base Docker Image by lumiru.

-Included packages : - nano
+Included packages : - zip, unzip
-		   			- zip, unzip
-		   			- git
-		   			- openssh-server (sshd)

 Softwares is in default version of ubuntu 14.04 repositories.

 ==========

 CREATED and MAINTENED BY
-Nicolas GAUTIER <ngautier@enroot.fr>
+Frédéric TURPIN <lumiru@turp.in>

 ==========
 	Fork me, if you like my repository.